 Garden Hill, Sham Shui Po, Kowloon, Hong Kong

 Thanks to its spacious green lawns, seafront jogging trail and shady trees, the Cyberport Waterfront Park is a well-liked outdoor oasis for people to unwind and admire fantastic sea views towards Lamma Island.
 The park also welcomes visitors who want to bring their pets to relax in the open space, meaning your pup can run free while you enjoy the golden hour.

 Tatler tip: What better way to enjoy the warmer weather than to have a picnic on the grass?
 Bring your own basket of delights or order bite-sized pastries, fresh juices in advance at Cyberport’s Recharge Café for a truly remarkable sunset experience.

 Cyberport Waterfront Park, 100 Cyberport Rd, Telegraph Bay, Hong Kong

 Perched on the upper floors of International Commerce Centre (ICC), the five-star Ritz Carlton, Hong Kong is a fancy spot where you can enjoy amazing cityscape and sunset views in style.
-Whether you want to check into the hotel’s ocean-facing suite for a luxurious staycation, or treat yourself and your loved ones to a fine dining experience complete with panoramic sunset views, The Ritz Carlton Hong Kong is sure to please.
+Whether you want to enjoy some delicious light bites and drinks at Ozone (which also known as the highest bar in the world), or treat yourself and your loved ones to a fine dining experience at Tin Lung Heen, a visit to the hotel during the golden hour will not disappoint.

 The Ritz-Carlton, Hong Kong, International Commerce Centre (ICC), 1 Austin Rd W, West Kowloon, Hong Kong